Churchar History, Family Crest & Coats of Arms

 Early History of the Churchar family

-Another 181 words (13 lines of text) covering the years 1659 and 1723 are included under the topic Early Churchar History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Churchar research.
+Another 60 words (4 lines of text) covering the years 1659, 1675, 1682 and 1723 are included under the topic Early Churchar History in all our PDF Extended History products and printed products wherever possible.

 Churchar Spelling Variations